psobot/pressure/protocol.md

  - The client must set the `:consumer` key to its unique identifying value, replacing any value that already exists.

  - The client must attempt to pop from the `${queue_name}` list.
 If the list is empty and the `:closed` key is also empty, the client **must** return an error.
 If an error is returned, an element must be pushed onto the `:consumer_free` list by the client.
- - The client must ensure that the `:not_full` list has a value.
+ - If the `${queue_name}` list has less elements than the `:bound` key, or the `:bound` key is 0, the client must ensure that the `:not_full` list has a value.
+   - Note: the comparison of the current number of elements with the `:bound` key is not strictly necessary if the protocol is properly observed.
+A number of *pressure* clients allow for over-filling of the queue if a producer fails - this step ensures that over-filled queues are not appended to.

  - The client must increment the `:stats:consumed_messages` key with the number of messages returned.
  - The client **may** increment the `:stats:consumed_bytes` key with the number of bytes in the latest data element.
 If computing the length of the latest element is prohibitively costly, this step may be omitted.